Navillus-BV/sarahsu-co/src/data/pages/home.md

     content: |-
       **For Creative Partners**

-      I can bring a fresh perspective to new or ongoing projects to help you generate ideas and insights.
+      We'll work together on new or ongoing projects to bring your ideas to life using a balanced approach of both focus and exploration.
     cta:
       text: Find out how
       url: "/collaboration"